Harry Weese

-Harry Mohr Weese (June 30, 1915 – October 29, 1998) was an American architect who had an important role in 20th century modernism and historic preservation.
-His brother, Ben Weese, is also a renowned architect.
+Harry Mohr Weese (June 30, 1915 – October 29, 1998) was an American architect who had an important role in 20th-century modernism and historic preservation.
+His brother, Ben Weese, was also a renowned architect.

 Early life and education

-Harry Mohr Weese was born on June 30, 1915 in Evanston, Illinois as the first son of Harry E. and Marjorie Weese.
+Weese was born on June 30, 1915, in Evanston, Illinois, the first son of Harry E. and Marjorie Weese.
 His father was an Episcopalian, and his mother was a Presbyterian.
-In 1919, the family moved to a house in Kenilworth, Illinois, where Harry would be raised.
+In 1919, the family moved to a house in Kenilworth, Illinois, where Harry was raised.
 Weese was enrolled in the progressive Joseph Sears School in 1919.
 By 1925, Weese decided that he wanted to be either an artist or an architect.

 After graduating from New Trier High School, Weese enrolled at the Massachusetts Institute of Technology in 1933 to earn a Bachelor in Architecture degree.
 Weese also took architecture classes at Yale University starting in 1936.
 Weese studied under Alvar Aalto at MIT, and fraternized with classmates I.M.
 Pei and Eero Saarinen.
 As his schooling was at the height of the Great Depression, Weese avoided studying expensive historical revival styles in favor of more-affordable modern styles.
-In the summer of 1937, Weese toured northern Europe on a bicycle, fostering his appreciation for the modernist movement.
+In summer 1937, Weese toured northern Europe on a bicycle, fostering his appreciation for the Modernist movement.

-Upon his return to the United States, Weese was offered a fellowship at the Cranbrook Academy of Art (sometimes called the "Scandinavian Bauhaus") through Eero Saarinen, whose father Eliel oversaw the school.
-There, he studied city planning, pottery, and textiles while learning more about Modernist principles.
+Upon his return to the United States, Weese was offered a fellowship at the Cranbrook Academy of Art through Saarinen, whose father Eliel oversaw the school.
+At Cranbrook, he studied city planning, pottery, and textiles while learning more about Modernist principles.
 He worked alongside other emerging Modernist designers such as Ralph Rapson, Florence Knoll, and Charles Eames.

 Career

-Weese formed an architectural partnership in Chicago with classmate Benjamin Baldwin upon their graduation in 1940.
-He would later marry Baldwin's sister, Kitty.
-Following the brief partnership, Weese joined the firm of Skidmore, Owings and Merrill (SOM).
-Soon after joining, however, Weese enlisted as an engineering officer in the United States Navy for World War II.
-Weese moved back to Chicago after the war in 1945 and rejoined SOM.
+After graduating in 1940, Weese formed a short-lived architectural partnership in Chicago with classmate Benjamin Baldwin, whose sister Kitty he would later marry.
+He soon left to join the firm of Skidmore, Owings and Merrill (SOM), and soon after that took a commission as an engineering officer in the United States Navy for World War II.
+After the war ended in 1945, Weese moved back to Chicago and rejoined SOM.